-Heritage Education Arts Legacy (HEAL) Virgin Islands Caribbean Cultural Center (VICCC) Recovery Project integrates discussions, interactive workshops, culturally-sensitive trauma counseling, replacement of collections and new media resources that strengthen and provide opportunities for restoring comprehensive multi-cultural resources and cultural heritage tradition programs that teach and instill mastery of sustainable disaster recovery and preparedness methods.
+Heritage Education Arts Legacy (HEAL) Virgin Islands Caribbean Cultural Center (VICCC) Recovery Project integrates discussions, interactive workshops, culturally-sensitive trauma counseling, COVID19 masks, replacement of collections and new media resources that strengthen and provide opportunities for restoring comprehensive multi-cultural resources and programs that teach COVID19 protective behaviors complementary to actions for sustainable disaster recovery and preparedness.

-The project will provide assistance for strategic planning to address future hurricane or related disaster preparedness for the VICCC@UVI.
-The project will provide resources for 350 students, faculty, staff and their families via culturally-sensitive educational programs, trauma counseling and community engagement activities with practical solutions and actions for improving disaster recovery and preparedness techniques.
-The project will secure existing facilities and promote needed expansions.
+The project will continue to provide assistance for strategic planning to address current COVID19 global health protocols, disaster preparedness, and more.
+The project will continue to secure VICCC@UVI facilities with safety protocols.
+Resources will be developed for 500+ families via culturally-sensitive educational programs, trauma counseling, and safe COVID19 community protocols with sustainable solutions and strategic actions for improving safe disaster recovery and preparedness techniques.